4 Google Updates To Bear In Mind in 2022

 3. Google Qualifying Links & Link Spam Update

 Google has advised that it knows that many bloggers make money through affiliate links.
 Furthermore, it doesn’t find anything wrong with this as long as it’s done in the right way, what is the right way?
-When participating in any affiliate programme, qualifying links have to be linked in this way rel=”sponsored”, regardless whether these links were created manually or dynamically.
+When participating in any affiliate programme, qualifying links have to be linked in this way rel=” sponsored”, regardless of whether these links were created manually or dynamically.

 Sponsored and Guests Posts.

-Websites have been monetising by accepting sponsored and guest posts from other sites.
+Websites have been monetised by accepting sponsored and guest posts from other sites.

 Sponsored or Guests Posts are articles that are written by a person or firm on another resource or website in a bid to get backlinks.

-As a site owner, it is important that you follow proper guidelines especially if you are serious about been found organically through search engines.
+As a site owner, it is important that you follow proper guidelines especially if you are serious about being found organically through search engines.

 4. Product Review Update